Frequently Asked Questions

 Literary Arts: The applicant must submit up to three PDF writing samples limited to one page each that characterizes the applicant's work.

-Media Arts (Film, Photography, Animation, Computer Graphics): The applicant must submit between eight and twelve JPEG images or up to three YouTube video samples (not Vimeo), no longer than three minutes each that characterize the applicant's work.
-Please submit for images: title; media, size of work; For You-Tube video samples: title, author, the character you are portraying, if applicable.
+Media Arts (Film, Photography, Animation and Anime, Computer Graphics): The applicant must submit between eight and twelve JPEG images or up to three YouTube video samples, no longer than three minutes each that characterize the applicant's work.
+Please submit for images: title; media, size of work; For YouTube video samples: title, author, the character you are portraying, if applicable.

 Visual Arts & Design: The applicant must submit between eight and twelve JPEG images that characterize the applicant's work, each one must be labeled with: title; media; size; and date it was completed.